For me, making lasting shifts requires balance and learning how to set goals in a way that’s practical and easy.

 These methods are tried and true.

-My ritual has been pieced together from more than a few sources, including my good friend Alexandra Jamieson, author of Women, Food, and Desire, who co-created the system found in Part 2.
-I love collecting new rituals and I hope you enjoy these!
+My ritual has been pieced together from more than a few sources, including my good friends Alexandra Jamieson and Bob Gower, who co-created the system I adapted for Part 2.
+Pick up their book Getting to Hell Yes on Amazon here.
+I love collecting new rituals, and I hope you enjoy these!

 Warning: This ritual does require a little fire, so be safe!